<< ARI Watch

 Before you regret not having enrolled to get those substantial benefits note that Mr. Bernstein leaves out the hefty prices (called “donations”) Co$ charged for the courses, one course leading to another ad infinitum, and that the auditing goes on and on leaving many people in thrall to a cult.

 Focus just on the auditing.
 Barney calls it psychotherapy.
 Others call it mind-control but let’s suppose it was some sort of psychotherapy.
 Barney had no experience in that field.
-Who was he to be offering such therapy?
+Who was he to be offering psychotherapy?
 What are his credentials?
 What were the credentials of his employees?

 They got their knowledge of psychology and their technique of psychotherapy from L. Ron Hubbard’s Dianetics, which views man as a stimulus-response machine suffering “engram” bugs which when confronted make you “Clear,” a materialistic version of the phony-baloney Freudianism popular at the time.
 Then there are higher levels beyond Clear that give you, the Church of Scientology advertised, vaguely defined superhuman powers.
 In fact auditing’s high priced can-squeezing procedure does not work and belittles those subjected to it.
 Many attest to the harm this quack psychotherapy did to some people beyond the financial.
 That Barney peddled it is nothing for him to be proud of.